lizrice/katacoda-scenarios/kube-web/step2.md

 # Move to the directory where the source code will live
 WORKDIR /go/src/hello

+# Install git which will be used by go get
 RUN apk add git

 # Copy the source code into the current directory
 COPY . .